LangStream/documentation/building-applications/vector-databases.md

 ### What’s next?

-Do you have a bunch of PDFs lying around, just waiting to be turned into useful, vectorized text?\
+Do you have a website lying around, just waiting to be turned into useful, vectorized text?\
-This complete pipeline is available in the [LangStream repo](https://github.com/LangStream/langstream/blob/main/examples/applications/text-processing/extract-text.yaml), and running it on your own is no sweat.&#x20;
+This complete pipeline is available in the [LangStream repo](https://github.com/LangStream/langstream/tree/main/examples/applications/docker-chatbot), and running it on your own is no sweat.&#x20;